Course Information

 Relays are fun!
 In a nutshell -

-- A relay may consist of 2-6 swimmers
+- A relay may consist of 2-4 swimmers (see our suggestions "How many people can I have on my relay?")

 - All swimmers must conform to marathon swim rules (no wetsuits, no neoprene)